Office 365 Clutter Reminder

 July 9th, 2018

-On Wednesday, July 11th between 11PM and approximately 2AM, University Systems and Security will be performing maintenance on FDU’s network equipment.
+On Wednesday, July 11th between 11PM and approximately 2AM, University Systems and Networking will be performing maintenance on FDU’s network equipment.
 Our expectation

 is that this work will not have any impact to the FDU network or to any FDU services.